Chart Color Schemes

 Bendigo Surrounds - South has limited levels of nearby infrastructure activity, ranking in the 0thth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 98 projects that could impact the region.
-Notable ones include Hidden Valley Estate, Kangaroo Rise Estate, Kangaroo Flat Skate Park, and Kangaroo Flat Lifestyle Estate Expansion.
-The following list details those most relevant.
+Area infrastructure performance is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 91 such projects likely to impact the area.
+Key projects include Hidden Valley Estate, Kangaroo Rise Estate, Kangaroo Flat Skate Park, and Kangaroo Flat Lifestyle Estate Expansion.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.